-Mongolian blue spots are common among those who are of Asian, East Indian, and African descent.
+Mongolian blue spots are common among persons who are of Asian, East Indian, and African descent.

 Mongolian blue spots Symptoms

-Mongolian spots are noncancerous skin markings and are not associated with disease.
+Mongolian spots are not cancerous and are not associated with disease.
 The markings may cover a large area of the back.

-Occasionally, Mongolian blue spots are mistaken for bruises, which can raise a question about possible child abuse.
-It is important to recognize that Mongolian blue spots are birthmarks, NOT bruises.
+Mongolian blue spots are sometimes mistaken for bruises.
+This can raise a question about possible child abuse.
+It is important to recognize that Mongolian blue spots are birthmarks, not bruises.

-- Blue or blue-gray spots on the back, buttocks, base of spine, shoulders, and other body areas
+- Blue or blue-gray spots on the back, buttocks, base of spine, shoulders, or other body areas

-- Flat area with irregular shape and unclear edges
+- Flat with irregular shape and unclear edges

 Tests and Exams

 No tests are needed.
-Your doctor can diagnose this condition by looking at the skin.
+The health care provider can diagnose this condition by looking at the skin.

 Treatment of Mongolian blue spots